solo-io/ambient-performance/README.md

 # Performance Tests

-This folder has scripts and resources that can execute performance tests to examine the performance of Ambient and compare it to Istio or no-mesh setups.
+This folder has scripts and resources that can execute performance tests to examine the performance of Istio Ambient and compare it to Istio sidecar and no-mesh setups.

-The test deploys a client and a server deployments with anti-affinity that guarantees they are deployed on different nodes.
+For HTTP tests with [nighthawk](https://github.com/envoyproxy/nighthawk), the script will execute a nighthawk client that will send requests to the server service which is also a nighthawk running in a server mode.

-For HTTP tests, the script will execute a [nighthawk](https://github.com/envoyproxy/nighthawk) client that will send requests to the server service which is also a nighthawk running in a server mode.
+For HTTP tests with [fortio](https://github.com/fortio/fortio), the script will execute a fortio client that will send requests to a [httpbin](https://hub.docker.com/r/kennethreitz/httpbin/) service.

 For TCP tests, the script will execute an [iperf3](https://iperf.fr) client that will send requests to an iperf3 server for a given number of connections, defaulting to 1000.